adityamohod16/auto-annotated-portfolio/content/pages/blog/post-three.md

 author: content/data/team/doris-soto.json
 excerpt: >-
-  If you're looking for something specific, you can contact us  through the Contact Us section or message  on directly.
+  If you're looking for something specific, you can contact us  through the Contact Us section or massage telegram channel  on directly.
 We'll do our best to add it to our collection.
 featuredImage:
   type: ImageBlock
   url: /images/featured-Image3.jpg